 Table 2.
-Respondent satisfaction with assessment procedures for grape juice composition andpests and diseases (% of respondents).
-Numbers of respondents: for grape juice composition, 172respondents (128 growers + 44 winemakers); for pest and disease, 169 respondents (124 growers+ 45 winemakers).
+Respondent satisfaction with assessment procedures for grape juice composition and pests and diseases (% of respondents).
+Numbers of respondents: for grape juice composition, 172 respondents (128 growers + 44 winemakers); for pests and diseases, 169 respondents (124 growers + 45 winemakers).